List of Twin Peaks characters: Tommy "Hawk" Hill

-Lucy Moran
+Lucy Moran (Brennan)

-Played by Kimmy Robertson, Lucy is a high-voiced, childlike blonde receptionist for the Twin Peaks sheriff's department.
+Lucy Brennan (née Moran), played by Kimmy Robertson, is a high-voiced, childlike blonde receptionist for the Twin Peaks sheriff's department.
 She is seeing deputy sheriff Andy Brennan, until they have an argument.
 She reveals later that she was also seeing Dick Tremayne, who works at Horne's Department Store, after feeling frustrated with Andy.
 Lucy gets pregnant, which turns out to be the reason she and Andy have been fighting.
 The paternity of the child is called into question when Andy reveals that he cannot be the father, due to low sperm count.
 He gets retested and finds out that he in fact could have been the father.
 This sparks a competition between Andy and Dick, both vying for Lucy's affection and the role of father to her child.
 This includes adopting "Little Nicky" through the Big Brothers program.
 After some particularly rude behavior from Dick, Lucy decides not to wait for the baby to be born in order to determine paternity and chooses Andy as the father.

 In 1990, Simon & Schuster Audio released a cassette entitled "Diane ...": The Twin Peaks Tapes of Agent Cooper, which compiled many of Cooper's recorded diary entries that featured in the first season and the beginning of the second, along with specially recorded entries including several taking place before the pilot.
 One of the specially recorded entries takes place the night of Cooper's arrival in Twin Peaks and has Lucy giving Cooper directions to the Great Northern Hotel.

 Lucy and Andy ultimately marry and raise their son, Wally.
-By 2014, she continues to serve as the receptionist of the sheriff's department and unsuccessfully attempts to help Hawk solve the mystery of the ominous clue he received from Margaret Lanterman.
+By 2016, she continues to serve as the receptionist of the sheriff's department and unsuccessfully attempts to help Hawk solve the mystery of the ominous clue he received from Margaret Lanterman.

 Frank Truman

-Frank Truman, played by Robert Forster, is Twin Peaks's sheriff in 2014.
+Frank Truman, played by Robert Forster, is Twin Peaks's sheriff in 2016.
 Formerly retired, he returns to the position after his younger brother Harry is stricken with cancer.
 He takes part in an investigation into Dale Cooper after Hawk is contacted by Margaret Lanterman.

 Frank has a difficult relationship with his wife Doris, who is prone to emotional outbursts and frequently berates him.
 This behavior began after the death of their son, who committed suicide after serving in the military.

 The character was introduced in The Return as Michael Ontkean, who played Harry S. Truman, had retired from acting during the series' hiatus and could not be persuaded to return.
 Ironically, Robert Forster was Lynch's choice to play Harry in the original pilot but pulled out due to scheduling issues.